dingBatman01/prac-class/README.md

 > "You face many defeats in life, but
 >never let yourself be defeated." - Maya Angelou

-And here a random(my favorite) picture from the Internet.
+And here is a random(my favorite) picture from the Internet.
 ![I has bucket](img/walrus_bucket.jpg)

 Here is the link to that picture